commerce-docs/magento2-functional-testing-framework-public/docs/best-practices.md

 #### Action Group file name

-Format: {_Admin_ or _Storefront_}{Action Group Summary}ActionGroup.xml`, where Action Group Summary describes with a few words what we can expect from it.
+Format: {_Admin_ or _Storefront_}{Action Group Summary}ActionGroup.xml, where Action Group Summary describes with a few words what we can expect from it.

 Example: _AdminCreateStoreActionGroup.xml_

 #### Section file name